 Be surprised by something every day.
 Not just for the sake of novelty, for simply seeking variety is a recipe for living superficially and being perpetually distracted, always needing another hit.

 I’ve walked through neighborhoods where houses seemed to appear where they were not the week before.
-Sure, I may have strolled into an alternate dimension, but it’s more likely a practiced glance down the road never allowed me to notice what was always there in the periphery.
+Sure, I may have strolled into an alternate dimension or timeline, but it’s more likely a practiced glance down the road never allowed me to notice what was always there in the periphery.

 It begs the question: What else have I missed by seeing things in certain ways?
 Probably a lifetime’s worth of interesting stories and details.
-Probably some life-altering information that wasn’t discernable by who I was in the moment.
-Probably a chance at love, an idea for an article, a way to earn more money, a solution to humanity’s worries and woes, a way out of my own mental constructs for a day or two… Probably a billion billion potentialities and minutiae that no longer have relevance to the path I’m walking now.
+Probably some life-altering information that wasn’t discernible by who I was at the moment.
+Probably a chance at love, an idea for an article or essay, a way to earn more money, a solution to humanity’s worries and woes, a way out of my own mental constructs for a day or two… Probably a billion billion potentialities and minutiae that no longer have relevance to the path I’m walking now.